AdobeDocs/pass.en/help/authentication/sso-on-ios-when-using-the-primetime-authentication-access-enabler.md

 ---
-title: SSO on iOS when using the Adobe Pass authentication Access Enabler
+title: SSO on iOS when using the Adobe Pass Authentication Access Enabler
-description: SSO on iOS when using the Adobe Pass authentication Access Enabler
+description: SSO on iOS when using the Adobe Pass Authentication Access Enabler
 exl-id: 882f0abb-2e6e-461d-a375-3ab410991935
 ---
-# SSO on iOS when using the Adobe Pass authentication Access Enabler {#sso-on-ios-when-using-the-primetime-authentication-access-enabler}
+# SSO on iOS when using the Adobe Pass Authentication Access Enabler {#sso-on-ios-when-using-the-primetime-authentication-access-enabler}

 >[!NOTE]
 >